ajpage74/terraform-foundations-azure/AZURE.md

 ```bash
 setup.sh 18
 ```

+Warning: Do not skip this step!
+If you don't run the setup script first the next labs will not go well for you.

 The script can take several minutes to run.
 Take a break here and return to the lab once the setup is complete.